EmielEDW/W4Skoels/README.md

 - I learned a very basic way to organize my css code.
 - I learned that It is important to have a good layout.
 - I learned how to build a bigger project.
 This is my biggest website so far.
+- I learned how to implement a favicon into a html page. (with the use of <link>)

 ### Continued development